jmaerte/persistent-homology/index.md

 User initialized Objects in Memory = [
 	{T - Type: PointSet - Description: PointSet from Torus mapping of size 1000}
 	{F - Type: Filtration - Description: 3-Skeleton of Čech(L)}
-	{L - Type: Landmarks/PointSet - Description: A  randomly  chosen LandmarkSet of the PointSet T}
+	{L - Type: Landmarks/PointSet - Description: A by maxmin chosen LandmarkSet of the PointSet T}
 ]
 ```